neutron-org/neutron-docs/docs/neutron/modules/dex/overview/overview.md

 **Liquidity Pools**: Holds liquidity, price and fee data that tells users how they can interact with it (i.e., how much they'll get in output on some input).
 Allows liquidity providers to pool their liquidity together instead of fragmenting it.

 **Liquidity Fragmentation**: When liquidity of the same pairs is spread across numerous exchanges or AMMs.
-This increases the costs of trying to get the best price on a trade.;
+This increases the costs of trying to get the best price on a trade.

 **Ticks**: Integers that map to data about the liquidity that can be traded at.
 The price for tick $$i$$ is $$p(i) = 1.0001^{i}$$.